Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Passing_Data_Deeply_with_Context.md

 ==If you don’t provide the context, React will use the default value== you’ve specified in the previous step.
 In this example, you specified `1` as the argument to `createContext`, so `useContext(LevelContext)` returns `1`, setting all those headings to `<h1>`.
 Let’s fix this problem by having each `Section` provide its own context.

+> **Note**: Now by using use/consuming the context, ==the component that use the context will be re-evaluated by React whenever the context changes!==

 ## Step 3: Provide the context

+==Every context object comes with a Provider React component, that **allows consuming** components to subscribe to context changes.
+You need to **provide the context**, which basically tells React "Hey, here's my context! *All components that are wrapped by it should have access to it*".== Providing means that you wrap in JSX markup all the components that should be able to tap into that context, so that should be able to listen/subscribe to that context. ==Any component that's not wrapped will not be able to listen/subscribe to the context==.

+The Provider component accepts a `value` prop to be passed to consuming components that are descendants of that Provider.
+One Provider can be connected to many consumers.
+Providers can be nested to override values deeper within the tree. ==All consumers that are descendants of a Provider will re-render whenever the Provider’s `value` prop changes.==

+> **Note**: Technically, you don't need a Provider component if you had passed a default value to `createContext`, but in reality, you will use context to have a value which can change and that will only be possible with a Provider component.
+>
+> Passing `undefined` as a `Context.Provider` "value" prop does not cause consuming components to use the value passed as an argument to `createContext`.
+>
+> The good thing is ==you can set up a **dynamic Context** where we don't just pass **data** to other components but also **functions**.==

 The `Section` component currently renders its children: